RigsOfRods/docs.rigsofrods.org/source/terrain-creation/custom-texture-splatting.md

 Here you have to reference the images you prepared before.
 AlphaMap1 is your RGB image.
 AlphaMap2 isn't used as you didn't activate the corresponding channels.
 Fill Splat 1,2,3 with the name of your detailed textures.

-    6. You just have to tune the terrain CFG file by enabling the vertexnormals (that will automatically shade your map) and adding the name of the material to use for apha-splatting (so replace "DemoSplatTerrainShader" by your material name):
+    6. You just have to tune the terrain CFG file by enabling the vertexnormals (that will automatically shade your map) and adding the name of the material to use for alpha-splatting (so replace "DemoSplatTerrainShader" by your material name):

     ## The name of the material you will define to shade the terrain
     CustomMaterialName=DemoSplatTerrainShader